Spyros Matentzidis

-Spyros Matentzidis (Σπύρος Ματεντζίδης; born on 23 July 1990) is a Greek footballer, currently playing as a center-back for Doxa Chersou.
+Spyros Matentzidis (Σπύρος Ματεντζίδης; born on 23 July 1990) is a Greek former footballer who used to play as center-back.

 Club career

 Matentzidis took his first steps in football at the local academies of Kilkis, later moving to the youth teams of Panthrakikos.
 His good performance in the U21 team led his coach to promote him to the men's team in the winter of 2010, where he managed to make 13 appearances in the Super League Greece.
-There, the then coach of AEK Athens, Dusan Bajevic, located him and suggested the acquisition of both him and his teammate, Anestis Argyriou.
+There, the manager of AEK Athens, Dušan Bajević located him and indicated the acquisition of both him and his teammate, Anestis Argyriou.
 The yellow-blacks paid a high price to Panthrakikos, while the 20-year-old Matentzidis signed a four-year contract with AEK.
-Although he followed the team for the summer preparation at Seefeld, he did not manage to convince his coach, and was loaned to Anagennisi Karditsa.
+Even though he joined the club's summer pre-season at Seefeld, he did not manage to convince Bajević and was loaned to Anagennisi Karditsa.
 In two following seasons he was again loaned to Diagoras and Korinthos.
 In the summer of 2013 he was released and signed a contract with Kilkisiakos.